cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 background sources of variation.
 Such a design will have reduced power compared to a controlled design, but the effect sizes you estimate will be more general and realistic (typically they are smaller).

+If you go with randomisation you may want to try increase replication, to address power issues.

 ### Randomize your sampling